Azure/DAICE_DatabricksSparkDevOps/README.md

                         The python file that runs the python application --main-class MAIN_CLASS
-                        The main class of your scala jar application --parameters [PARAMETERS [PARAMETERS ...]]
-                        List of parameters that get passed directly to the spark jar / python task --profile PROFILE     Profile name to be passed to the databricks CLI --update-if-exists UPDATE_IF_EXISTS UPDATE_IF_EXISTS
+                        The main class of your scala jar application --profile PROFILE     Profile name to be passed to the databricks CLI --update-if-exists UPDATE_IF_EXISTS UPDATE_IF_EXISTS
                         Looks for a job_id or name (useful only for Databricks deployments)
+  --parameters ...
+List of parameters that get passed directly to the
+                        spark jar / python task.
+This must be the last parameter.
 ```